CIMH-Clinical-Psychology/DeSMRRest-TDLM-Simulation/README.md

 python 1_run_preprocessing.py
 ```

 This will preprocess the data for all participants and save the results in the cache directory.
-This can take a while.
+This can take a while (~1h per participant).

 If you are working on a cluster, you can also submit the preprocessing as a job.
 An example sbatch script is provided in `1_run_preprocessing.sbatch`.